maxicandelero/webapi-m-sqlserver/README.md

-# DDD ASP.NET Core Web API Template (SQL Server version)
+# ASP.NET Core Web API Template (DDD)

+This template contain:
+- An attempt to write a clean and maintainable RESTful API.
+- Microsoft SQL Server database provider for Entity Framework Core.
+- AutoMapper as a library to map our domain classes to the presentation layer.
+- Swagger for design and document your API.
+- Some little things that help me and my colleagues on a daily basis.

 For now, to install these templates you will need to do the following: